Empirical Strategies for Causal Analysis

 Knowledge

-• have a sound knowledge on different methods for causal analysis
+• masters different methods for causal analysis

 Skills

-• be able to formulate a research questions
+• can formulate a research questions

 General Competence